hirememorey/election_game/DEVELOPER_HANDOFF.md

   - **Testing**: `test_pc_commitment_and_term_transition.py` now passes all tests
 - **Legislation Menu Race Condition Fix**: The frontend now always fetches the latest game state before displaying the support/oppose legislation menus.
 This prevents the 'There's no pending legislation to oppose' bug caused by stale state and ensures players only see currently available legislation.

+### Recent Major Improvements
+1. **Action Points System**: Players get 2 AP per turn with variable costs for different actions
+2. **Political Favors System**: Players can now use favors gained from networking with proper UI
+3. **Trading Mechanic**: Players can negotiate deals during legislation sessions for votes
+4. **Candidacy Timing**: Multiple players can now declare candidacy for the same or different offices in the same round, enabling head-to-head matchups and more dynamic elections.
+5. **Legislation Support/Opposition**: Players can support/oppose others' legislation with custom PC amounts
+6. **Campaign Action Removal**: Campaign actions have been completely removed from the game to streamline the flow.
+Players can only declare candidacy in round 4, eliminating confusion about when to campaign vs. declare candidacy.

 ## 🎯 Recommended Development Approach

 ### Phase 1: Apple-Level Design System Testing (1-2 days)